Thanks again for purchasing (or considering) a Leatherbound item!

 Shell Cordovan

 Sparingly apply a cordovan-specific cream when desired and buff with a horsehair brush.
 I recommend the cream from Saphir.
+A natural wax, such as one made from jojoba and beeswax also works well.
+Do not use standard creams.

 Clean with a damp cloth.
 You may very sparingly apply a cream if desired, but make sure to wait a little while before buffing to allow it to penetrate the surface.